dionyziz/endofcodes/SPECIFICATION.md

 All requests are authenticated and authorized by the grader.
 The authentication is URL-based.
 If the bot desires to do strong authentication, it must switch to HTTPS.
 It is recommended that HTTPS is used by all bots.

 The grader authenticates itself to the bot using an API key, which is displayed to the bot programmer in the web interface available for bot configuration.
 The API key is included in all requests and has the name "api_key" and the value displayed in the web interface of the grader.
 The api key is unique for each bot.
-The bot must verify that the api key is correct to avoid impostors who may be trying to  deduce one’s strategy beyond the history of available games.
+The bot can verify that the api key is correct to avoid impostors who may be trying to  deduce one’s strategy beyond the history of available games.
 The api_key is sent as an HTTP GET variable for GET requests and as an HTTP POST variable for POST requests.

 The grader identifies itself using the following User-agent: